shimspedy/sengov/content/states/new-hampshire/matt-coker/_index.md

 ---
-date: 2024-05-28T11:54:12-05:00
+date: 2025-03-01T11:54:12-05:00
 title: "Matt Coker"
 seo_title: "contact Representative Matt Coker"
 subheader:
      greeting: Contact Representative Matt Coker
-     description: Matthew Coker is a distinguished member of the New Hampshire House of Representatives, representing the Belknap 2nd district.
-He assumed office on December 7, 2022, and his current term is set to end on December 4, 2024.
+     description: Matt Coker is a Republican member of the New Hampshire House of Representatives, representing Belknap 2.
+He assumed office on December 18, 2024, and his current term is set to end on December 2, 2026.
 description: Contact Representative Matt Coker of New Hampshire.
 Contact information for Matt Coker includes email address, phone number, and mailing address.
 image: matt-coker.jpeg
 video: